maheswari-hash1/localrepo/README.md

-#this is my local repo
+# this is my local repo
-#this is my first project.
+#this is my first project.local area